Justcats12/cubeChamp/README.md

 python3 cui.py
 ```

-When you get a `> ` prompt, fill in the number corresponding to the option you want to do.
+When you get a `> `-prompt, fill in the number corresponding to the option you want to do.